jeremiegautreau/analyse_geo_bon_chaussures/README.md

 We concluded that the geographical factor had a moderate impact on the voucher's use.
-Futher investigations demonstrate that a better communication toward health staff with regulars reminders to use the voucher was the key to resolve the problem.
+Further investigations demonstrated that a better communication toward health staff with regulars reminders to use the voucher was the key to resolve the problem.
 The project was a good practice to use Geopandas and Plotly with GIS data.